-Whether a difference is useful or problematic depends on the particulars of the collaboration.
+Whether a difference is useful or problematic depends on the particulars of the collaboration and the problem being addressed.
 For example, in some collaborations radically different perspectives about the problem and its causes can be an important difference to be harnessed in order to obtain a more comprehensive understanding of the problem and ability to act on it.
 In another collaboration such a difference may be incidental to the task in hand and instead provide a source of friction that needs to be managed so that it does not derail the partnership.

 Methods for harnessing differences include: